 Students will receive a certificate of achievement at their successful completion of the programme.
 They will also become members of the Antarctic Heritage Trust Alumni Programme, which includes Inspiring Explorers like William Pike and Brando Yelavich.
 As part of the Alumni Programme students will receive all the latest updates and info about alumni events and future expeditions.

-The Young Inspiring Explorers’ Summit is supported by ChristchurchNZ and The Antarctic Office.
+The Young Inspiring Explorers’ Summit is supported by ChristchurchNZ, The Antarctic Office and the International Antarctic Centre.